 Watford Gap services

-Catering: on both sides: Chozen Noodle, Costa, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru
+Catering: on both sides: Chozen Noodle, Costa Coffee, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru

-plus northbound only: Fresh Food Café, f'real Milkshakes
+plus northbound only: Coco Di Mama, Fresh Food Café, f'real Milkshakes

-and southbound only: LEON Shops: Phone Tech, WHSmith Main Amenities: on both sides: Jackpot £500, Showers
+and southbound only: The Garden Square Deli, LEON Shops: Phone Tech, WHSmith Amenities: on both sides: Jackpot £500, Showers

-Prices are paid using PayByPhone or in the shop.
-The location code is 5252 (northbound) and 5253 (southbound).
+Prices are paid using NexusPay or in the shop.
+The location code is 2220 (northbound) and 2237 (southbound).

 The fees are strictly enforced by GroupNexus.